-- The NeuroRestore platform is developing a new generation of symptom-relieving drugs for the treatment of illnesses with cognitive disorders, such as Alzheimer’s disease.
+The NeuroRestore platform is a new generation of symptomatic drugs for the treatment of illnesses with cognitive disorders, such as Alzheimer’s disease.
 The target mechanism also has other potential indications, including depression and cognitive disorders in Parkinson’s disease, traumatic brain injury and sleep disorders.
 The leading drug candidate in the project, ACD856, is in clinical development phase.

 Innovative small molecule disease-modifying and preventive drugs for Alzheimer’s disease are under development within the Alzstatin platform.
 They are intended to enable simple administration of the drug and be more cost-effective.
 The two Alzstatin projects are in the preclinical development phase.

-- The TrkA-NAM project is aimed at treating severe pain in indications such as osteoarthritis, which today lacks sufficiently effective treatment.
+- The TrkA-NAM project is aimed at treating severe pain caused by disorders such as osteoarthritis, which today lacks sufficiently effective treatment.
 The project is currently in the research phase.

 AlzeCure Pharma’s Pipeline